Nightly Brief

 Your Wednesday night briefing from the staff of Courthouse News

-Top CNS stories for today including reports former FBI Director James Comey sought additional money and resources for the agency’s investigation into Russian meddling into the 2016 election just days before President Donald Trump fired him; a federal judge ruled the Environmental Protection Agency should not have approved 59 bee-killing pesticides; a newly identified Zika antibodies produced by the immune systems of infected individuals could be the key to fighting the mosquito-borne virus, including a possible vaccine, and more.
+Top CNS stories for today including reports former FBI Director James Comey sought additional money and resources for the agency’s investigation into Russian meddling into the 2016 election just days before President Donald Trump fired him; a federal judge ruled the Environmental Protection Agency should not have approved 59 bee-killing pesticides; the Pew Research Center found an unprecedented partisan divide Wednesday in a survey that dissects both media fairness and its role in free society, and more.

 Sign up for CNS Nightly Brief, a roundup of the day’s top stories delivered directly to your email Monday through Friday.